25% OFF OUTERWEAR AND MORE> SHOP THE SALE

 Personal Protective Equipment (PPE)

 Our Flame-Resistant products includes the Carhartt quality you’ve come to expect from our everyday workwear and Flame-Resistant work gear lines.
-Our Flame-Resistant product line meets the performance requirements of NFPA 70E / ASTM F1506 and UL® classified to NFPA 2112 as marked.
+Our Flame-Resistant product line meets the performance requirements of NFPA 70E / ASTM F1506 for electrical arc protection and UL certified to NFPA 2112 for flash fire protection.

 Our High Visibility products combine compliant fabric colors and reflective striping to make them perfect for jobs requiring ANSI 107 compliant workwear.
 The bright fabric colors and reflective striping meet ANSI/ISEA 107 requirements for Type R (roadway) work with Class 2 or Class 3 rated garments.